TheRealMarcusChiu/personal-website-2/content/thoughts/2025-06-23/index.md

 - conflicts styles
 - coping styles

-I tend to NOT trust these tests because it's you taking the test about yourself and I don't trust myself to know everything about myself.
+I tend to NOT trust these tests because it's you taking the test about yourself.
 But it's always fun to read a makeshift description about yourself

 Here's my results: https://www.dimensional.me/marcuschiu